 Arabs and other particularly hot, emotive horses may have to repeat this time after time, day after day.
 They take much more precise timing and a lot of patience.

 You can desensitize a horse to anything if you start SLOW and LOW.
 Give him a chance to approach the situation slowly, seeing, touching, smelling, and tasting anything that scares him.
-If he is taught to stand still whenever he sees anything frightening (not a natural instinct), then you will win the spook-and-run game.
+If he is taught to stand still whenever he sees anything frightening (not a natural instinct), then you will win the spook-and-run game right here on the ground.
 You can turn it into stand-and-face.

 Use your imagination.
 Teach him to walk across a tarp, approach a big ball, step over boards and logs, walk through water.
 It all works the same way.
 Approach – Retreat.
 Slow and Low.

-De-sensitizing to situations: Once my horse is able to walk calmly on a lead, I start taking him on walking journeys with me – all around the ranch training and working areas.
+De-sensitizing to situations: Once my horse is able to walk calmly on a lead and has respect for my space, I start taking him on walking journeys with me – all around the ranch training and working areas.
 We bond during these trips.
 I separate him from his pasture mates during our training weeks, so that I am his only friend.
 He welcomes the relief from the boredom of his solitary paddock.
 When I arrive he gets exposed to the activities of other people in some of the busier areas.
 Each new area presents new challenges and discomforts that we overcome together.

 The Rare and Endangered Caspian Horses I use in many of these pictures, spend hours and hours with me.
 This one followed as we built a new barn.
 It was like taking a big dog everywhere I went.
 Skill saws, hammering, boards dropping, echoes and shouting became absolutely common place to him.
 We played body-touching games at every opportunity – I trying to duplicate how a child was ultimately going to hang on him, pat him, climb around him, make sudden movements etc. Nothing could scare this little guy.
 And I didn’t even feel like we had been training.
 Just me and my pony doing a day’s work.